Workers' Compensation Lawyers in Indiana

 One important aspect of workers’ compensation is the partial payment of benefits for lost wages.
 If you are unable to work and must receive TPD or TTD, your employer is only responsible for covering two-thirds of your original wages.
 If you were making $200 a week, you would now only be making $133 dollars each week.

 If you had more than one job, workers’ compensation in Indiana will also only cover a portion of your wages from the job at which you were hurt.
-If you have a lasting injury, you may want to reach out to an Evansville workers’ compensation lawyer to discuss the best plan of action.
+If you have a lasting injury, you may want to reach out to an Indiana workers’ compensation lawyer to discuss the best plan of action.

 Rehabilitation